AnnaToi01/EC_genes_BI_Project_2022/README.md

 <a name="conclusion"></a>
 ## Conclusion
-Expression specific for generative organs does not depends on presence  certain motifs in regulatory area of genes.
-It is defined by motif combination.
-And for each particular gene this combination is unique.
+No single motif accounts for the specific expression in generative organs.
+Possibly, it is only enabled by a specific combination of different motifs and for each gene this combination is unique.

 <a name="references"></a>
 ## Literature